Do you want to add muscle and gain power? Look no further than creatine.

 Depending on your level of tolerance for other ingredients in your supplements, you’ll have to choose whether the flavored or unflavored versions are right for you.

-As the name suggests, the creatine supplement manufactured by Integrated Supplements has only one ingredient, and that’s creatine monohydrate.
+As the name suggests, the creatine supplement manufactured by Naked Supplements has only one ingredient, and that’s creatine monohydrate.

 With its flashy branding and bright-orange bottle, you might think that the creatine supplement made by NOW Sports is another one of the maximalist formulations that tries to cram in extra ingredients and supplements to stand out from the crowd.